 All federal agencies and employment agencies (e.g., temporary staffing agencies or recruitment company) are subject to the federal anti-discrimination and anti-retaliation laws no matter how many employees there are.

 Labor unions and joint apprenticeship committees are subject to the federal anti-discrimination and anti-retaliation laws for Title VII discrimination if there are at least 15 members and the ADEA if there are at least 25 members.

 Not all actions by an employer are illegal.
 Washington State is an "at-will" employment state.
 This means that an employer can terminate employees without cause as long it is for nondiscriminatory reasons.
 The same at-will rule applies to other adverse actions such as a demotion or mandatory leave.

 Examples of workplace actions that are unfortunate, but legal:

 - an employer, coworker, or supervisor that is rude to an employee for nondiscriminatory reasons (e.g., the coworker or supervisor does not like you)

 - an employer that terminates or demotes an employee for nondiscriminatory reasons (e.g., an employer that terminates or demotes an employee because they are not a "good fit" is not discrimination)

 - an employee receives a negative performance review or reprimand for nondiscriminatory reasons (e.g., poor performance, errors, tardiness, absenteeism)

-If you believe your employer has discriminated or retaliated against you and would like to discuss your case further contact us.
+Our firm handles discrimination and retaliation cases on a regular basis.
+If you believe your employer has discriminated or retaliated against you and would like to discuss your case further, please contact us.